Foreign tax credit

 Free of charge transfer of assets within a qualifying holding group is exempted from CIT in Belarus, conditional on certain terms, in particular:

-- Participants of a holding group receiving or transferring assets are not (i) participating in another holding; (ii) registered as residents of free economic zones, the Special Tourist and Recreational Park ‘Avgustovski Canal’, Park of High Technologies, or China-Belarusian Industrial Park; (iii) professional participants of the securities market and do not manufacture alcoholic and tobacco products; (iv) banks, non-bank financial intermediaries, or insurance companies; and (iv) engaged in realtor activity, lottery activity, activity on organising and conducting electronic interactive games, or activity in the sphere of gambling business.
+- Participants of a holding group receiving or transferring assets are not (i) participating in another holding; (ii) registered as residents of free economic zones, the Special Tourist and Recreational Park ‘Avgustovski Canal’, HTP, or China-Belarusian Industrial Park; (iii) professional participants of the securities market and do not manufacture alcoholic and tobacco products; (iv) banks, non-bank financial intermediaries, or insurance companies; and (iv) engaged in realtor activity, lottery activity, activity on organising and conducting electronic interactive games, or activity in the sphere of gambling business.

 - Received assets are used to manufacture products, to perform works, and to render services.